washer83/osrsreboxed-db/README.md

     - `schemas`: JSON schemas for the item and monster database, as well as schemas for item, npc and object definitions from cache data.
     - `wiki`: OSRS Wiki data dump including all item and monster page titles and page data.
 - `docs`: The publicly accessible item database available through this repo or by using the static JSON API.
 This folder contains the actual item database that is publicly available, or browsable within this repository (see section above for more information).
-- `osrsbox`: The Python PyPi package:
+- `osrsreboxed`: The Python PyPi package:
     - `items_api`: The Python API for interacting with the items database.
 The API has modules to load all items in the database, iterate through items, and access the different item properties.
     - `items_api_examples`: A collection of simple Python scripts that use the `items_api` to provide an example of what can be achieved and how to use the items database.
     - `monsters_api`: The Python API for interacting with the monster database.
 The API has modules to load all monsters in the database, iterate through items, and access different monster properties.